UD-CPS491-24S-Team/Team01-SWJ-Public/_projects/(2) SWJ.md

 This is project has been ongoing for Capstone groups before us, and our goal is to redesign and complete the application.

-As is described on the current SWJ website, the project's purpose include:
+As is described on the current SWJ website, the project's purpose includes:

 <div class="container">
     <div class="row">